sam-truscott/tinker-kernel/README.md

   - service<| (i.e. tcp/ip stack)
   - service</ (i.e. hardware device driver)

-the intention is that the kernel is started by firmware or bootloader like u-boot.
+The intention is that the kernel is started by firmware or bootloader like u-boot.

-drivers
+Drivers
 =======

-drivers and written as userland services with mmio through the mmu.
+Drivers and written as userland services with MMIO through the MMU.

-the kernel bsp should only have drivers for timers and a debugging port such as a uart.
+The kernel Board Support Package (BSP) should only have drivers for timers and a debugging port such as a UART.

-issues / todo
+Issues / TODO
 =============

-these are the things I need to address in a rough order:
+These are the things I need to address in a rough order:

-* powerpc: check page table is in rage
+* PowerPC: Check page table is in rage
-* interrupts: parameters to intc_enable (priority, edge/level, active high/low etc)
+* Interrupts: Parameters to intc_enable (priority, edge/level, active high/low etc)
-* target: x86 support
+* Target: x86 support
-* target: ARM support
+* Target: ARM support
-* kernel: timeouts on pipe (open/read/write)
+* Kernel: Timeouts on pipe (open/read/write)
-* kernel: allow user-mode to map to real addresses (user-mode drivers)
+* Kernel: Allow user-mode to map to real addresses (user-mode drivers)
     * (interrupts can be handled by pipes in the bsp)
-* kernel: break up the syscalls into seperate static/inline functions
+* Kernel: Break up the syscalls into seperate static/inline functions
-* kernel: add mechanism to load elfs
+* Kernel: Add mechanism to load elfs
-* support: create newlib port
+* Support: Create newlib port
-* support: create bootstrap for kernel + services
+* Support: Create bootstrap for kernel + services
-* kernel: option to make pipes zero-copy via mmu (memory is already aligned)
+* Kernel: Option to make pipes zero-copy via mmu (memory is already aligned)
-* kernel: review the powerpc page table code
+* Kernel: Review the powerpc page table code
-* all: need to review it all head to toe since refactor
+* All: Need to review it all head to toe since refactor
-* doc: doc it with doxygen
+* Doc: Doc it with doxygen

-toolchain
+Toolchain
 =========

-a standard stage 1 gcc compiler will work (i.e. C compiler without libc support)
+A standard stage 1 gcc compiler will work (i.e. C compiler without libc support).